 - On day three, count how many ducks are on each page.

 - Choose a number and have the children create two or three class books based on “Ten Little Rubber Ducks”.
-In a book called “5 Little Puppy Dogs”, for instance, each child can make a page with 5 puppies going to a different place.
+In a book called “5 Little Puppy Dogs”, for instance, each child in the group can make a page with 5 puppies going to a different place.

 - As you read the class book over and over, have the children count the five puppies on each page.

-- You do not want the books too long, so vary the number of class books you make depending on the number of children you are working with.
+- Don’t make the books too long or the kids may lose interest.
+Vary the number of class books you make depending on the number of children you are working with.

-- In a class of twenty children, have ten children create a book about five puppies, ten children create a book about five kittens, etcetera.
+- In a class of twenty children, for instance, ten children might create pages for a book about five puppies and the other ten children may create pages for a book about five kittens, etcetera.